-Po Klong Garai Cham temple, architectural marvel of Ninh Thuan
+Po Klong Garai Cham temple, an architectural marvel of Ninh Thuan

 This Po Klong Garai Cham temple complex, classified as a special national site, is rightly considered as the most beautiful and grandiose among the Cham remains left on the coast of the central region of Vietnam which was once the lost kingdom of Champa.
 A must visit for history lovers in a region of great beauty that is still well preserved from mass tourism.

-The Po Klong Garai Cham Temple is located on Trau Hill, on the very site of the Panduranga historic city, 7km west of the center of Phan Rang City, Ninh Thuan Province, between two well-known seaside resorts in Vietnam: Nha Trang in the north and Mui Ne in the south.
-This Cham architectural marvel, representing an important religious site, is a complex of 3 towers: Po Klong Garai main tower, Lua tower and Cong tower.
+The Po Klong Garai Cham Temple is located on Trau Hill, on the very site of the Panduranga historic city, 7km west of the centre of Phan Rang City, Ninh Thuan Province, between two well-known seaside resorts in Vietnam: Nha Trang in the north and Mui Ne in the south.
+This Cham architectural marvel, representing an important religious site, is a complex of 3 towers: Po Klong Garai which is the main tower, Lua tower and Cong tower.

 History of the Po Klong Garai Cham Temple